 Madison Kenney is a high school student at Georgia Connections Academy (GACA).
-Madison uses the flexibility of virtual school to volunteer in her community and share her love of STEM (Science, Technology, Engineering, Math) with other girls.
+Madison uses the flexible scheduling of virtual school to volunteer in her community and to share her love of STEM (science, technology, engineering, and math) with other girls.
 Learn more about her story below:

 Madison first joined Georgia Connections Academy in 2015, in search of added flexibility to balance her education and expanding extracurricular schedule, including her robotics team and volunteer work.

 “My mother and I felt an online school would be a better way for me to receive a high-quality education and still have time to participate in and teach robotics,” says Madison.

-Madison has earned several awards for STEM excellence and volunteerism, including the Prudential Spirit of Community Award, President’s Volunteer Service Award, NCWIT Georgia Affiliate Aspirations in Computing Award, Youth Service America Everyday Hero, and she was a finalist for the Girl Scout Council Young Women of Distinction Award Finalist.
+Madison has earned several awards for STEM excellence and volunteerism, including the Prudential Spirit of Community Award, the President’s Volunteer Service Award, the NCWIT Georgia Affiliate Aspirations in Computing Award, and Youth Service America Everyday Hero, and she was a finalist for the Girl Scout Council Young Women of Distinction Award.

-Madison is always grateful to receive awards and accolades, and is hopeful that her hard work can help her students reach the same success.
+Madison is always grateful to receive awards and accolades and is hopeful that her hard work can help the students she coaches reach the same success.
 Currently, she is coaching FIRST Lego League, Seaperch and teaching coding using Miro Bits at the Andrew and Walter Young Family YMCA, all as a full time dual enrolled student at Kennesaw State University.
-When she graduates high school, Madison hopes to pursue a career as a Mechatronics Engineer.
+When she graduates high school, Madison hopes to pursue a career as a mechatronics engineer.

-I am so thankful for GACA for allowing me the flexibility to achieve my dreams.
+I am so thankful for Georgia Connections Academy for allowing me the flexibility to achieve my dreams.
 It is the perfect fit for me.